moechofe/lowresrmx/asset.dev/manual.md

 ### Stack, sub-routine and return

-Using `GOTO` command to jump to another part of the program is very usefull to organize the code of a program and create loop.
-Something is not enough, introcucing the `GOSUB` command.
+Using the `GOTO` command to jump to another part of the program is very useful to organize the code and create loops.
+Sometimes this is not enough, introducing the `GOSUB` command.

-The stack is a place inside the fantasy hardward that track where a program was before jumping to a label, allowing to `RETURN` to the previous location.
+The stack is a place inside the fantasy hardware that tracks where a program was before jumping to a label, allowing you to `RETURN` to the previous location.

-This allow to reach a same label from different parts of the code, while being able to return to it later.
+This allows reaching the same label from different parts of the code, while being able to return to it later.

-Example, of a program that reach the same label from to places.
+Example of a program that reaches the same label from two places.

     one:
         print "one"